Reveren/RevsPlaceholder/postresql_setup.md

 Once installed, you can't just work on Users willy nilly, you have to be inside a sandbox.
 Then you can create a DB, add a user, and then add permissions to that user to the DB.
 Like so:

-Connect to a temp area (it can really be anything):
+Connect to a sandbox (the name can really be anything):

 ```console
 psql somename